Chicxulub crater

 The crater was discovered by Antonio Camargo and Glen Penfield, geophysicists who had been looking for petroleum in the Yucatán Peninsula during the late 1970s.
 Penfield was initially unable to obtain evidence that the geological feature was a crater and gave up his search.
 Later, through contact with Alan R. Hildebrand in 1990, Penfield obtained samples that suggested it was an impact feature.
 Evidence for the crater's impact origin includes shocked quartz, a gravity anomaly, and tektites in surrounding areas.

 The date of the impact coincides with the Cretaceous–Paleogene boundary (commonly known as the K–Pg or K–T boundary).
-It is now widely accepted that the resulting devastation and climate disruption was the cause of the Cretaceous–Paleogene extinction event, a mass extinction of 75% of plant and animal species on Earth, including all non-avian dinosaurs.
+It is now widely accepted that the devastation and climate disruption resulting from the impact was the primary cause of the Cretaceous–Paleogene extinction event, a mass extinction of 75% of plant and animal species on Earth, including all non-avian dinosaurs.